 Your parent may also show behavioral signs, such as anxiety, distrust, or secrecy.
 While you may suspect nursing home staff first, remember that family members are also likely to be involved.
 Make sure that a trusted person is in charge of and keeps track of your parent’s finances to prevent anyone from taking advantage of your loved one.

-San Antonio Nursing Home Financial Abuse Attorney
+Contact a San Antonio Nursing Home Financial Abuse Lawyer For a Free Consultation

 If your loved one is a victim of financial abuse in a San Antonio nursing home, you need a skilled nursing home financial abuse lawyer in San Antonio to help you through the civil and potentially criminal process.
 Our San Antonio nursing home abuse lawyers will work tirelessly to hold the person responsible liable for the suffering they’ve caused your family.